BEBR in the news

 Florida has been among the few states where underemployment involved one out of five workers who were either out of work or looking to pick up more hours to earn more money, according to Gallup Daily Tracking done earlier this year.

 "We need growth in the job sector," said Patrice Schroeder of 211 Palm Beach/Treasure Coast.
 Some jobless are applying for food stamps because they’ve exhausted their savings.

 Others find low-paying or part-time work and still need food stamps to help feed their families, added Chris McCarty, director of the University of Florida’s Survey Research Center in the Bureau of Economic and Business Research.

-“This is a welcome turnaround in consumer confidence,” said Chris McCarty, director of UF’s Survey Research Center in the Bureau of Economic and Business Research.
+“This is a welcome turnaround in Consumer Sentiment,” said Chris McCarty, director of UF’s Survey Research Center in the Bureau of Economic and Business Research.
 “The rise in confidence in May was particularly strong among those under age 60 and those with household incomes above $30,000.”

 Three of the five index components used in the study showed rising confidence.
 For example, the overall expectations among respondents that their personal finances will improve in the coming year jumped eight points to 87 from last month.
 Confidence in the U.S. economy in the coming year went up one point to 74, while trust in economic conditions over the next five years rose five points to 81.

 Perceptions of whether now is a good time to purchase big-ticket items such as houses, automobiles and refrigerators remained unchanged at 80.
 Only one component showed a decline: Respondents’ assessment of their current financial situations compared with a year ago fell one point to 62.